mezzio/mezzio/doc/book/usage-examples.md

 ]
 ```

-Middleware may be any callable, `Zend\Stratigility\MiddlewareInterface`
+Middleware may be any callable, `Laminas\Stratigility\MiddlewareInterface`
 implementation, or a service name that resolves to one of the two.

 The path, if specified, can only be a literal path to match, and is typically